olliw42/mLRS-docu/docs/SETUP_SIK.md

 - SERIALx_PROTOCOL = 2 (important, do not use MAVLink v1!)
 - SERIALx_BAUD = must match the baudrate of the mLRS receiver's serial port
-- SERIALx_OPTIONS = 4096 (ignore commands from GCS to change stream rates)

 > [!NOTE]
 > 'x' refers to the serial port of your flight controller used for connecting with the mLRS receiver's serial port.